Riverscapes/riverscapes-website-jekyll/Tools/discrimination.md

 Functional: <i class="fa fa-battery-half" aria-hidden="true"></i> •
 Fully Developed: <i class="fa fa-battery-full" aria-hidden="true"></i>

 **NOTE** - The RC does not track concepts or proof of concept tools in its listing.

-Only
+###

 ### Technological Readiness Levels
-These ideas are based on the concept of [Technological Readiness Level](https://www.twi-global.com/technical-knowledge/faqs/technology-readiness-levels) (TRLs), as originally developed by NASA.
+These tool-grade ideas are based on the concept of [Technological Readiness Level](https://www.twi-global.com/technical-knowledge/faqs/technology-readiness-levels) (TRLs), as originally developed by NASA.
 The TRLs provide a way to discriminate between concepts and products that are in research phases, in development phases, or ready for deployment to broader audiences or makert.
 TRLs are  illustrated below (from [twi-global](https://www.twi-global.com/technical-knowledge)) and formally defined by the European Union:

 <div align="center">
 <a href=""><img src="{{ site.baseurl }}/assets/images/tools/TRL.png"></a></div>

 ------
 # Why Bother?
 Why Go Beyond Research-Grade?